We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• The transformation requires checking if the product of rowsCount and colsCount matches the length of the input array.
+• Validate input by checking if rowsCount * colsCount equals the length of the input array.

 Space and Time Complexity

-Time Complexity: O(n), where n is the length of the input array.
-Space Complexity: O(m * k), where m is rowsCount and k is colsCount (the size of the output 2D array).
+Time Complexity: O(n), where n is the number of elements in the input array.
+Space Complexity: O(n) for storing the 2D output matrix.

 Solution